grosser/parallel_tests/Readme.md

         --no-symlinks                Do not traverse symbolic links to find test files --ignore-tags [PATTERN]      When counting steps ignore scenarios with tags that match this pattern --nice                       execute test commands with low priority.
-        --only-group [INTEGER]       Group the files, but only run the group specified here.
+        --only-group [INT],[INT]     Group the files, but only run the group(s) specified here.
 Requires group-by filesize (will be set automatically if group-by is blank and only-group is specified)
-        --groups [INTEGER],[INTEGER] specify the groups you want to run.
-Requires the -n option is given -v, --version                    Show Version
+    -v, --version                    Show Version
     -h, --help                       Show this.